ToddR8080/toddr8080.github.io/_posts/2020-03-22-Customer-Standards-project4.markdown

 thumbnail: aircraftSunset-thumbnail.jpg
 alt: aircraftSunset
 project-date: 2015 to date
-client: International Non-Profit Organization
+client: ACI World - International Non-Profit Organisation
-category: Hosting Services and Support
+category: Semantic Model Support Contract and Hosting Services
-description: Rockport works with an aviation industry non-profit organization providing cloud hosting, development and expert support services to manage their international collaborative data model.
+description: Rockport works on behalf of ACI World to provide support for the ACRIS Semantic Model.
+Rockport provides cloud hosting for the ACRIS Semantic Model and develops and maintains the ACRIS.AERO community website.
+Rockport provides expert support services to manage their international collaborative data model.
 ---